Sign up for preview subscriptions

-- If you're not sure whether you're signed in, delete your browser cookies, and close your browser before you continue.
+- If you aren't sure whether you're signed in, delete your browser cookies, and then close your browser before you continue.

-Important: Only one person (tenant administrator) in an organization needs to perform this activity.
-If you're not the person who is subscribing to this release, wait until your organization has been signed up and you've received your user credentials.
+Only one person (tenant administrator) in an organization must perform this task.
+If you aren't the person who is subscribing to this release, wait until your organization has been signed up and you've received your user credentials.
 Then continue with the procedure.

-- Finance and Operations is available only to existing Microsoft Dynamics 365 channel partners and customers who are currently enrolled in the Business Ready Enhancement Plan (BREP) service plan.
-Existing customers can find details on how to get access to trials here, and partners can find the details here.
+Finance and Operations and Retail are available only to existing Microsoft Dynamics 365 channel partners and customers who are currently enrolled in the Business Ready Enhancement Plan (BREP) service plan.
+Existing customers can find details about how to access trials on CustomerSource.
+Partners can find the details on PartnerSource.

-On the Account setup page, in the Country or region field, select the country.
+On the Account setup page, in the Country or region field, select the country or region.

-Follow the wizard and prompts to complete the sign-up, until you get to the last step.
+Follow the wizard and prompts to complete the sign-up, until you reach the last step.

-To use Lifecycle services to manage your environments, you need to create a new project.
+To use LCS to manage your environments, you must create a new project.

-- Login with the account you used to subscribe.
+Sign in by using the account that you used to subscribe.

-Click the **+ **icon to create a new project.
+Select the plus sign (+) to create a new project.

 Select the project type.

-Enter the project information and then click Create.
+Enter the project information, and then select Create.

-You're already set up as a user of your Lifecycle Services project.
-If you've also added other Office 365 users you must add them to this project.
+You're already set up as a user of your LCS project.
+If you've also added other Office 365 users, you must add them to this project.
 Other administrators and developers will then be able to deploy their own environments.
-These Lifecycle Services users are team members who will actively work on the implementation.
+These LCS users are team members who will actively work on the implementation.
 Don't confuse them with end users.
-Start on the Lifecycle Services Project page.
+Start on the project page in LCS.

-In the upper left, click the plus sign (+) to add a new user.
+- In the upper left, select the plus sign (+) to add a new user.

-- In the Email field, enter the email address of the user to add.
-This should be the Office 365 organization email address that you created earlier.
+- In the Email field, enter the email address of the user that you're adding.
+This email address should be the Office 365 organization email address that you created earlier.